Graeme Linke

-Linke, a defender often used at fullback, came to Geelong from Hawkesdale.
+Linke, a defender often used at full-back, came to Geelong from Hawkesdale.
 He played 38 senior games for Geelong in four seasons, then went to Woodville for two years, before returning to Victoria and signing with Footscray.
 His career at Footscray was short, with one game in 1977 and four in 1978.
-He then played for Geelong Amateur in the Victorian Amateur Football Association and won the C Grade competition's best and fairest award in 1979.
+He then played for Geelong Amateur in the Victorian Amateur Football Association and won the C-Grade competition's best and fairest award in 1979.